KishoreKammela/JobBoardly/docs/job-seeker-features.md

 ### 2.6.
 User Settings (`/settings`)

 - **Theme Customization**: Choose between Light, Dark, or System preference for the platform's appearance.
 Your choice is saved to your profile.
 (Available even if suspended).
-- **Notification Preferences**: Manage how you receive alerts (e.g., new jobs matching profile, application status updates).
+- **Notification Preferences**: Manage how you receive alerts (e.g., new jobs matching profile, application status updates - _basic UI implemented, backend triggers for notifications pending_).
 (Disabled if suspended).
 - **Manage Saved Searches**: View a list of your saved job search criteria.
   - **Apply Search**: Click a saved search to navigate to the `/jobs` page with those filters pre-applied.
   - **Delete Search**: Remove a saved search.
 Requires confirmation.